d3/d3-queue/README.md

     });
 ```

-The [asynchronous callback pattern](https://github.com/maxogden/art-of-node#callbacks) is very common in Node.js, so Queue works directly with many Node API’s.
+The [asynchronous callback pattern](https://github.com/maxogden/art-of-node#callbacks) is very common in Node.js, so Queue works directly with many Node APIs.
 For example, to stat two files in parallel:

 ```js
 queue()